nicholas-j-b/scheduler/README.md

-Scheduler
+# Scheduler

-No installation required.
-The R scripts can be run from any R console.
+### just-looking.R
+All inclusive example with random data if you're just visiting.

+### find-solution.R
-find-solution.R contains the function find.solution() that can be added to your code to help solve your NSP, see in code comments for details.
+This file contains the function find.solution().
+Call this from your code to help solve your NSP, see in code comments for input details.

+### find-solution-test.R
-find-solution-test.R contains a very similar function that is used for testing purposes or when more information in the output is desired.
-(Also returns times taken).
+This contains a testing version of the function in find-solution.R.
+This is used for testing purposes or when more information in the output is desired.

-generate-test-data.R can be adjusted and run to create example input data.
+Use this when calling the function from the included example-use.R.

+### generate-test-data.R
-generate-examples.R can be used to analyse outputs of the function found in find-solution-test.R
+This will generate random data which can be used as input.
+Use this to quickly explore the program.

+### example-use.R
+Be sure to import find-solution-test.R.
+This calss find-solution on your data many times with different parameters -

 Happy optimising!